madprops/airc/README.md

 ---

 `max_prompt_length`: Ignore prompts longer than this.
-Instructions length is not considered.
+Rules length is not considered.

 ---